Skip to main content

 Choosing subAgents

-You can run the security agent, UI/UX agent, or both on any given task.
+You can run the security agent, UI/UX agent, both, or neither on any given task.

 "subAgents": ["security"] // security only